 Method of Study

-The course will be run over twelve weekends.
-Weekends will be run approximately once a month and will cover both the practical and theoretical elements of the course.
+The course will be run over twelve two day sessions which will be run approximately once a month and will cover both the practical and theoretical elements of the course.
 This learning will be supplemented by approximately 30 hours of home study each month which will include assignments, practice of techniques, and a dissertation.
 Students must complete a minimum of 12 hours of clinical experience during the course.
-Students will be encouraged to form small study groups to allow practice of practical techniques between weekends.
+Students will be encouraged to form small study groups to allow practice of practical techniques between monthly sessions.

 Award of the Diploma will based on:

 Continuous assessment throughout the course, based on weekend theory tests and practical assessments, together with home study assignments and a dissertation and clinical experience sessions.

 Final assessments, which will include written and practical examinations.